DeepLabCut/DeepLabCut/conda-environments/README.md

 # Creating your own customized conda env (recommended route for Linux: Ubuntu, CentOS, Mint, etc.)

 Some users might want to create their own env.
 Here is an eample.
-In the terminal type `conda create -n DLC python=3.7 tensorflow=1.13.1` (this would be for CPU-based tensorflow; for GPU instead so `tensorflow-gpu=1.13.1`).
+In the terminal type:

+`conda create -n DLC python=3.7 tensorflow=1.13.1`

+(this would be for CPU-based tensorflow; for GPU support use `tensorflow-gpu=1.13.1`).

 The only thing you then need to add to the env is wxPython, which is OS dependent.
 For Windows and MacOS, you just run `pip install -U wxPython` but for linux you need the specific wheel (https://wxpython.org/pages/downloads/index.html).

 # Using DLC: